Interior Finish Calculator Hub: Choose a Tool

 Practical measuring workflow

-- Ceilings/Floors: measure length × width (split into sections for irregular spaces).
+- Ceilings/Floors: measure length × width and split irregular spaces into sections.

-- Openings: doors/windows may be subtracted for precision, but cut-ups and extra coats can offset the savings.
+- Openings: doors and windows may be subtracted for precision, but cut-ups and extra coats can offset the savings.

-- Waste/overage: include allowance for cuts, pattern matching, or surface texture.
+- Waste/overage: include allowance for cuts, pattern matching, coverage loss, or surface texture.

-Use the Paint Calculator, Drywall Calculator, and Wallpaper Calculator after measuring your wall surfaces.
+Use the Insulation Calculator, Paint Calculator, Drywall Calculator, and Wallpaper Calculator after measuring your wall and ceiling surfaces.

 Paint Coverage: Coats, Coverage Rates, and Waste